-Contact Van Severen Law Office at (414) 270-0202 to discuss your carrying a concealed weapon case
+Contact Van Severen Law Office at (414) 270-0202 to discuss your carrying a concealed weapon case.

-What is a dangerous weapon?
+A few preliminary matters: What is a dangerous weapon?
+And when is it concealed?

 free consultation client testimonials

 What is carrying a concealed weapon?
+Section 941.23(2) of the Wisconsin Statutes.

-Carrying a concealed weapon is prohibited by Section 941.23(2) of the Wisconsin Statutes.
-The crime is committed when: “Any person, other than one of the following, who carries a concealed and dangerous weapon is guilty of a Class A misdemeanor.”
-Like all other crimes, CCW requires that the government prove certain elements beyond a reasonable doubt.
-Wisconsin Criminal Jury Instruction 1335A provides:
+“Any person, other than one of the following, who carries a concealed and dangerous weapon is guilty of a Class A misdemeanor.”

 • Firstly, a peace officer (not including a non-state-certified commission warden); or